McKool Smith Secures Verdict Against Nintendo

 The verdict handed down yesterday, May 14, concludes nearly two years of litigation over a series of protected Anascape patents related to video game controllers.
 The jury’s verdict followed two weeks of trial before the Hon.
 Ron Clark of the U.S. District Court for the Eastern District of Texas, Lufkin Division.

 Anascape was represented by a team of attorneys from McKool Smith and Tyler, Texas-based Parker, Bunt & Ainsworth.
-The McKool Smith team included firm principal and lead counsel Douglas A. Cawley, firm principals Sam Baxter and Ted Stevenson, and firm associates Chris Bovenkamp, Steven Callahan, Anthony Garza, and Jamie Shouse.
+The McKool Smith team included firm principal and lead counsel Douglas A. Cawley, firm principals Sam Baxter and Ted Stevenson, and firm associate Chris Bovenkamp.
 The Parker, Bunt team included Robert M. Parker, Christopher Bunt and Charles Ainsworth.

 “We are extremely pleased with the jury’s verdict,” says Mr. Cawley, who regularly represents clients in patent claims in the Eastern District of Texas.
 “Anascape may be a tiny company compared to Nintendo, but today’s verdict confirms that the company’s technology is second to none.”

 The jury found that various controllers sold by Nintendo, including the GameCube controller, GameCube Wavebird controller, Wii Classic controller and Wii Remote, infringed Anascape’s patent, and awarded Anascape $21 million.
 Nintendo is one of the largest suppliers of game controllers and related equipment in the multi-billion-dollar video game industry.